senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

 ## Tranfer to air-gapped system

 1. Transfer `senzing-airgap-artifacts.zip` to air-gapped system.
-   For the demonstration, it is assumed that it will be placed at `~/senzing-airgap-artifacts.zip`.
+   For the demonstration, it is assumed that it will be placed at `~/senzing-airgap-artifacts.zip` on the air-gapped system.

 ## Air-Gapped system

+The following steps are performed on the air-gapped system.

+### Decompress file

 1. Decompress `senzing-airgap-artifacts.zip` into "home" directory.
    Example: